 There are cases where an increase in blood sugar levels can cause infertility in men and women.
-For those cases, medication can help to keep the blood sugar levels under control and prevent infertility as well as diabetes.
+For those cases, medication can help to keep the blood sugar levels under control to improve fertility and control diabetes

 4. Blood Flow Is Stimulated

 Poor blood circulation in the genital area can also cause impotence in men which can be a cause of infertility.
 Drugs can improve potency.

 As fertility medications also contain some properties of aphrodisiac, the sexual drive of the man can improve as well.